placeholder

 • Facilitated group therapy program with local sixth graders in school setting

-• Two years experience working with neurodivergent children
+• Experience working with neurodivergent children

 Get Started Today

-Text or Call
+Text or Voicemail

 (503) 349-2281